Davidosky007/tracking-api-rails/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Healthify Api
+# TrackLife Api

-This is the backend of my Healthify app which consists of 3 tables, users, units, and measurements.
+This is the backend of my TrackLife app which consists of 3 tables, users, units, and measurements.
 The API is hosted in Heroku.
-The base url is https://fast-escarpment-85327.herokuapp.com and has the following endpoints
+The base url is https://test-final-api.herokuapp.com and has the following endpoints

 - POST /users
 Arguments: